CHAPTER 4. LEARNING HOW TO TEACH

 I have also just learned that Shirzad spent five years searching for my email address after hearing my Teaching Company lecture on Oscar Wilde's The Importance of Being Ernest.
 Henry Adams once said that "a teacher never knows where his influence stops."
 You said it, Henry!

 Besides thanking me for my lecture, Shirzad sought my help.
-Having earned a BA at Urmia University in West Azarbayjan in 2011 and then an M.A. in English at Kharazmi University in Teheran (2013), where he wrote his thesis on two novels by Henry James, (Portrait of a Lady and The Ambassadors), he was now hoping to continue his graduate study in the United States.
+Having earned a BA at Urmia University in West Azarbayjan in 2011 and then an M.A. in English at Kharazmi University in Tehran (2013), where he wrote his thesis on two novels by Henry James, (Portrait of a Lady and The Ambassadors), he was now hoping to continue his graduate study in the United States.
 Could I advise him?

 Wow!
 Even if I didn't already have a soft spot for all Kurds, a brave and decent people who have never had a homeland of their own, a people not only bombed by Saddam Hussein but also reviled by the Turks and betrayed even by us (the U.S.) in 2019, how could I refuse?